If you want a refund because of coronavirus:

 If your booking is cancelled because of coronavirus, contact the company you booked with.
 You have the right to a refund – or you can choose to rebook for another time.

-It’s worth telling the company when you contact them if you need the money urgently, for example if you’ve lost your job because of coronavirus.
+It is worth telling the company when you contact them if you need the money urgently, for example if you have lost your job because of coronavirus.

-You can chase the company if you don’t get your refund on time.
+You can chase the company if you do not get your refund on time.
 Your refund should be paid:

 - within 14 days for a cancelled package holiday – check if your holiday’s a package holiday